 Any player transferring or obliged to transfer (see below) for a second or subsequent time will miss the first fixture with their new team.
 They are also ineligible to play (as a guest) for their previous team’s first fixture.

 Transfer deadline.
-Starting from a date four weeks before the end of the official season no transfers are permitted of any player, except where that player is transferring to a higher division than the one they are currently rostered in.
+Starting from a date three weeks before the end of the official season no transfers are permitted of any player, except where that player is transferring to a higher division than the one they are currently rostered in.

 For all league games, 2 points are awarded for a win, and 1 for a tie.
 An additional point is awarded to each team, whatever the result, as long as a legal side is fielded, the match fee is paid, and the post-match paperwork submitted satisfactorily.